-The MA in History enhances the employability of students by offering them in-depth knowledge of history and of the relevance of historical persons, events and phenomena to contemporary society, politics and culture.
+The MA in Historical Studies enhances the employability of students by offering them in-depth knowledge of history and of the relevance of historical persons, events and phenomena to contemporary society, politics and culture.
 It develops students’ critical thinking skills and their understanding of ethical issues, in particular with respect to the politics of documenting and commemorating the past.
 It enhances students’ communication skills, both oral and written.
 These are all vital skills within a number of employment sectors, in particular museums, heritage industries, teaching and academic research.
 The MA also looks prepare students for the changing environment of academia.
 It places an emphasis on how information technologies are impacting the study of history, principally through the module on digital humanities.
 This module broadens the history syllabus from focusing on ‘traditional’ academic aptitudes to incorporate skills such as web programming, coding, website design and use of social media.
 Such skills are CV-enhancing for students, and reflect changing emphases within higher education more generally.

 The degree in History equips students for jobs in fields such as museum and archive work, journalism, law, banking, local politics, all types of administrative work, marketing and advertising, and teaching.
 The MA programme also provides students with the necessary grounding to study for a PhD or MPhil, with a view to pursuing a career in academia and/or cognate areas of employment.
 Prospective doctoral students are prepared for PhD study by being encouraged to attend and participate in faculty research seminars plus academic symposia and conferences.

 The Faculty has estimated on the assumption that students buy new copies of the books.
 Students may also choose to spend money on printing drafts of work.